 You can also bring along music with portable or smart speakers.
 Invest in a good system that can serve up music with a rich sound and boost your energy.
 Some speakers are designed to be water-proof which is great for when you’re by the pool or doing outdoor activities.

 4. Reserve time for recovery and relaxation

 Part of health and wellness is down time since our bodies need to recover from intense activity.
 Whether you’re coming back from an injury or have taken your workout or sports performance to the max, relieving muscle tension can help your body recover.

 In addition to seeking a professional massage or physiotherapist, you can also help your muscles recover on your own using self-care fitness massagers.
 There are different styles ranging in price and method, such as a foam roller, massage stick or massage ball and more.

 Feel like you deserve something extra?
 Book a spa day and treat yourself to a relaxing or deep tissue massage, along with time in a hot tub or sauna.
 If you’re a BCAA Member, you can enjoy a day of rest at Scandinave Spa in Whistler where Members save 15% on the spa’s renowned hot and cold baths and 10% on massage service with bath access.
 Just show your Membership card and enjoy the serenity.

 You can also take your health and wellness up a notch by creating a relaxing space at home.
 Wellness items such as candles, teas, scented oils or a diffuser which can purify the air can create a soothing ambiance, which is great to come home to after time in the gym or playing sports.

-Check out shops dedicated to relaxation, such as Escents where Members save 10% on regularly priced online and in-store fine aromatherapy products or online at The Body Shop where you can earn up to 4% back in CAA dollars.
+Check out shops dedicated to relaxation, such as Escents where Members save 10% on regularly priced online and in-store fine aromatherapy products.
 You can also bring up the zen with comforting items for your home from Bouclair where Members can save 5% on everything in-store and online.